V-indrani/V-Indrani/About.md

 See our [getting started documentation](https://docs.github.com/en/desktop/overview/getting-started-with-github-desktop) for more information on how to set up, authenticate, and configure GitHub Desktop.

+See our [getting started documentation](https://docs.github.com/en/desktop/overview/getting-started-with-github-desktop) for more information on how to set up, authenticate, and configure GitHub Desktop.

 ## License

 **[MIT](LICENSE)**